---Advertisement---

 Q2.
 Can diabetics eat papaya?

-Yes, in limited quantities.
+Yes, in limited and controlled quantities.

 Q3.
 Can we eat papaya at night?

-Yes, but preferably 2–3 hours before sleep.
+Yes, but at least 2–3 hours before sleep.

 Q4.
 Is papaya good for skin?